yousty/pg_eventstore/docs/writing_middleware.md

   end

   def deserialize(event)
     # Load real values for large payload fields.
-You can use self.class.payload_fields here, but then you would require
+You can use self.class.payload_store_fields here, but then you would require
     # the event definition in each mircoservice you load this event
     event.data.select { |k, v| v.start_with?('large-payload:') }.each do |field, value|
       event.data[field] = resolve_large_payload(value.delete('large-payload:'))